-It is Peru’s exceptional variety of climate zones and geographical regions which makes it home to so many orchid species; the country’s vertical topography is the setting for ecosystems ranging from coastal deserts to highland prairies and lowland tropical and subtropical forests like Tambopata National Reserve and our own Tambopata Ecolodge Private Conservation Area.
+It is Peru’s exceptional variety of climate zones and geographical regions which makes it home to so many orchid species.
+The country’s vertical topography is home to a host of ecosystems, ranging from coastal deserts to highland prairies and lowland tropical and subtropical forests like Tambopata National Reserve and our own Tambopata Ecolodge Private Conservation Area.

 Some of Peru’s orchid species thrive at altitudes in excess of 4500 meters (14,800 feet).
-Across the world and within Peru, the sheer variety of orchid species can be explained by how these plants have adapted to depend upon individual species of birds, bees or other insects for pollination.
+Within Peru and across the world, the sheer variety of orchid species can be explained by how these plants have adapted to depend upon individual species of birds, bees or other insects for pollination.
 Orchid species vary from those the size of a small coin to others more than three meters in height.

 In lowland rainforest ecosystems like those of Tambopata National Reserve, orchids can be found in a seemingly infinite variety of shapes, sizes and colors.
 The two main groups of orchids are: epiphytic orchids, which grow on the surfaces of other plants, usually clinging by their roots to the branches or trunks of trees, and obtaining water and nutrients from the air and rain; and terrestrial orchids, which as their name suggests grow on the ground.